wpsharks/s2member-kb/questions/2015/54-how-do-i-show-different-custom-registration-fields-for-each-signup-form.md

 github-issue: https://github.com/websharks/s2member-kb/issues/54
 ---

 Each Custom Registration Field can be assigned to a specific Membership Level, so that it only shows up on Pro-Forms for that particular Level.
+For example, if you had one set of Custom Registration Fields that were applicable to Level 1 memberships and another set of Custom Registration Fields that were applicable to Level 2 memberships, you could create your Custom Registration Fields and set the Applicable Level.

-For example, if you had one set of Custom Registration Fields that were applicable to Level 1 memberships and another set of Custom Registration Fields that were applicable to Level 2 memberships, you could create your Custom Registration Fields and set the Applicable Level (see: **Dashboard → s2Member (Pro) → General Options → Registration/Profile Fields & Options → Add New Field**):
+See: **Dashboard → s2Member (Pro) → General Options → Registration/Profile Fields & Options → Add New Field**

 ---